 Most Needed Items:

-Other Gift Ideas: Gift cards allow the freedom that most of our clients have not experienced.
-Women are able to get what they need for themselves and their children (Target, Walmart, phone, gas,grocery, Kmart, Sears, Dick's Sporting Goods, AC Moore, Kohl's, JC Penney, Bath & Body Works, Old Navy, Aeropostale, Foot Locker, Forever 21); New unwrapped items for women: sleepwear, small and medium underwear and bras, sweat suits, slippers, flip flops, new sneakers and flat shoes, watches/jewelry/earrings, umbrellas, winter boots, T-shirts, nail care and polish, makeup, perfume, hair styling products, gloves, hats, scarves, address books, wallets, calendars, journals, pens and pencils; New unwrapped items for infants to 10 years old: modeling clay, dress-up clothes, remote control cars, Lego sets for older children, Play School toys for newborn to age 3, trucks, cars, trains, book bags, jewelry/special things boxes, finger paints, Play-Doh and accessories, interactive games and board games, Etch-A-Sketch, basketballs, soccer balls, dolls (especially African American and Latina), journals, pens and pencils, craft and paint kits, snow boots, new sneakers, sleep wear (especially size 4T to 5), slippers, underwear (all sizes), clothing ( sizes 4T to 16); New unwrapped items for boys and girls ages 11-16: sleepwear, slippers, underwear (all sizes), Gloves hats scarves, iPods, MP3 players, Nintendo DS, new sneakers ( all sizes), snow boots (all sizes), book bags, backpacks, hand held video games and cartridges, sweat suits and jeans, winter and spring coats, playing cards, electronic games, basketballs, soccer balls, dolls (especially African American and Latina), journals with pens and pencils, modeling clay, gloves, craft paint, paint kits, model kits, interactive and board games (non-violent), earphones, tablet PC,board games, interactive games, X-Box, Wii and drawing paper.
+Other Gift Ideas: Gift cards allow the freedom that most Womanspace clients have not experienced.
+Women are able to get what they need for themselves and their children (Target, Wal-Mart, phone, gas, grocery, Kmart, Sears, Dick's Sporting Goods, Michaels, AC Moore, Kohl's, JC Penney, Bath & Body Works, Old Navy, Aeropostale, Foot Locker, Forever 21); New unwrapped items for women: sleepwear, small and medium underwear, sweat suits, slippers, flip flops, new sneakers and flat shoes, watches/jewelry/earrings, umbrellas, winter boots, T-shirts, pocketbooks/tote bags/wallets, makeup, perfume, hair styling products, planners with address books, calendars, journals, pens and pencils; New unwrapped items for infants to 10 years old: modeling clay, dress-up clothes, remote control cars, Lego sets for older children, Play School toys for newborn to age 3, trucks, cars, trains, bikes, riding toys, skateboards, jewelry/special things boxes, finger paints, Play-Doh and accessories, interactive games and board games, Etch-A-Sketch, basketballs, soccer balls, dolls (especially African American and Latina), journals, pens and pencils, craft and paint kits, snow boots, slippers, new sneakers, sleep wear (especially size 4T to 5), slippers, underwear (all sizes), clothing ( sizes 4T to 16); New unwrapped items for boys and girls ages 11-16: sleepwear, slippers, underwear (all sizes), gloves, hats scarves, iPods, MP3 players, Nintendo DS, new sneakers (all sizes), snow boots (all sizes), clothing, cameras, watches, hand held video games and cartridges, sweat suits and jeans, winter and spring coats, Play Station 3/games, electronic games, basketballs, soccer balls, dolls (especially African American and Latina), journals with pens and pencils, modeling clay, model kits, Ribstick skateboards, earphones, tablet, PC, board games, interactive games, X-Box, Wii and drawing paper and kits.